 Many of the individuals/families that the SLP serves are homeless and in need of housing.
 Dedicated SLP personnel assist with and advocate for individuals regarding housing resources within the community, and how to navigate legal, credit, and evictions issues.

-Individuals in the Spokane County region can apply for SLP services through the Spokane County Regional Behavioral Health Organization (SCRBHO) and/or their Primary Care Provider (PCP) in the following ways:
+Individuals in the Spokane County region can apply for SLP services through the Spokane County Regional Behavioral Health Organization (SCRBHO) and/or their Mental Health Care Provider (MHCP) in the following ways: